Gambler's fallacy: Baseball umpires

 In the game of baseball, decisions are made every minute.
-One particular decision made by umpires which is often subject to scrutiny is the ‘strike zone’ decision.
+One particular decision made by umpires which is often subject to scrutiny is the 'strike zone' decision.
 Whenever a batter does not swing, the umpire must decide if the ball was within a fair region for the batter, known as the strike zone.
 If outside of this zone, the ball does not count towards outing the batter.
 In a study of over 12,000 games, results showed that umpires are 1.3% less likely to call a strike if the previous two balls were also strikes.

 Loan officers

-In the decision making of loan officers, it can be argued that monetary incentives are a key factor in biased decision making – making it hard to examine the gambler's fallacy effect.
+In the decision making of loan officers, it can be argued that monetary incentives are a key factor in biased decision making, rendering it harder to examine the gambler's fallacy effect.
 However, research shows that loan officers who are not incentivised by monetary gain are 8% less likely to approve a loan if they approved one for the previous client.

 Lottery players

 Lottery play and jackpots entice gamblers around the globe, with the biggest decision for hopeful winners being what numbers to pick.
 While most people will have their own strategy, evidence shows that after a number is selected as a winner in the current draw, the same number will experience a significant drop in selections in the following lottery.
-A popular study by Charles Clotfelter and Philip Cook, investigated this effect in 1991, where they concluded bettors would cease to select numbers immediately after they were selected - ultimately recovering selection popularity within three months.
+A popular study by Charles Clotfelter and Philip Cook investigated this effect in 1991, where they concluded bettors would cease to select numbers immediately after they were selected, ultimately recovering selection popularity within three months.
 Soon after, a 1994 study was constructed by Dek Terrell to test the findings of Clotfelter and Cook.
 The key change in Terrell's study was the examination of a pari-mutuel lottery in which, a number selected with lower total wagers placed on it will result in a higher pay-out.
-While this examination did conclude that players in both types of lotteries exhibited behaviour in-line with the Gambler's fallacy theory, those who took part in pari-mutuel betting seemed to be less influenced.
+While this examination did conclude that players in both types of lotteries exhibited behaviour in-line with the gambler's fallacy theory, those who took part in pari-mutuel betting seemed to be less influenced.

-The effect of gambler's fallacy can be observed as numbers are chosen far less frequently soon after they are selected as winners, recovering slowly over a two-month period.
+The effect of the gambler's fallacy can be observed as numbers are chosen far less frequently soon after they are selected as winners, recovering slowly over a two-month period.
 For example, on the 11th of April 1988, 41 players selected 244 as the winning combination.
 Three days later only 24 individuals selected 244, a 41.5% decrease.
 This is the gambler's fallacy in motion, as lottery players believe that the occurrence of a winning combination in previous days will decrease its likelihood of occurring today.